Driver jailed for killing teacher in Aberdeenshire trailer crash

 At the High Court in Glasgow, Judge Alistair Watson told Lamb: "Ultimately you were grossly negligent."

+Mrs Lumsden's husband Stuart said he felt the sentence was "very light".

+He told BBC Scotland he felt it showed that "those that do wrong are thought more of than the victims of the crime".

-He said it must have been "obvious" when Lamb attached the trailer that day that its condition was "extremely poor".
+The judge said it must have been "obvious" when Lamb attached the trailer that day that its condition was "extremely poor".

 "It is inescapable that it is your fault that Mrs Lumsden died," he said.